SeaGL/seagl.github.io/_posts/2016-10-27-QA-joseantoniorey.md

 Q: Is this your first visit to SeaGL?
 If so, what are your expectations?
 If not, can you give us your impressions of the event?

 A: It is my first visit!
 I've always heard Seattle has a lot of rain, which I'm looking forward to.
 We don't have a lot of rain in Lima and I love it when I go somewhere that does.
 I hope SeaGL will be a great place for learning about new stuff and meeting new people in the Open Source world.
-I love community-ran conferences since they have a greater outreach to different communities, not only in the area, but all around the world, and bring people from all over together to celerate Open Source.
+I love community-ran conferences since they have a greater outreach to different communities, not only in the area, but all around the world, and bring people from all over together to celebrate Open Source.
 I can't wait to get there!

 Q: Do you have a pet llama in my backyard?